 Don't Let Anyone in Other Than Your Visitors

+People trying to gain unauthorized access to a building come up with all sorts of excuses and tactics to get in.
+For instance, someone may claim to be delivering a package for another tenant who's supposedly not answering his intercom or regular phone.
 Someone else may pretend to be a new tenant who's lost her keys.
 Another person might try buzzing every apartment at once in the hope that at least one tenant will press the button to open the door.
 While sometimes a request to be buzzed in can be legitimate, it's too risky to take that chance.

-But it's a security risk.
+It may sound like a convenience to have your apartment number listed beside your name on the intercom panel, but it's a security risk.
 For example, someone can follow you back to your apartment building and then figure out which apartment you live in by looking at the panel.
 If tenants' names appear next to apartment numbers at your building, consider pointing out the risk to your landlord.
 At the least, request your name be removed.
 If you have a tenants' association for your building, you can bring up the issue for discussion at the next meeting.

-Report a Broken Intercom to your Landlord Immediately
+Report a Broken Intercom to Your Landlord Immediately

 If your intercom doesn't work, or if you notice that something is awry with the intercom panel in your building's lobby, tell your landlord.
 Remember, an intercom isn't just a convenience—it's an important security measure.
 So if your buzzer stops working or you have trouble hearing people in your lobby, you should bring this to your landlord's attention as soon as possible.